alertmanager/alert_manager/README.md

 	- First working version

 ## Changelog
+- **2015-05-12** simon@balz.me
+	- Fixed a bug in IncidentContext where unconfigured incidents run into an exception
 - **2015-05-04** simon@balz.me
 	- Added support for dynamic template assignement from a field value
 - **2015-05-01** simon@balz.me